 The problem is that we are all unique in the makeup and amounts of our transport proteins.
 In the vast majority of people, the TBG levels can be different by at least a factor of 2; and the same (independently) for the other two proteins.
 There are people with either no TBG at all or 4 times the normal amount.
 Their reservoirs of T4 and T3 are therefore hugely different for the same FT4 and FT3.
 Also, the pregnant woman has twice the TBG and ¾ the amount of albumin she had when not pregnant.
 We also lose transthyretin and albumin when critically ill or with trauma like burns or septicaemia.

 To try to get a measure of FT4, a test was developed in 1963-65 to try to convert the total T4 result to a FT4 result.
 This was the thyroid hormone uptake test.
 In conjunction with a total T4 result, the two tests could be amalgamated to produce what was claimed was an estimate of FT4.
-The test method is still used today; e.g. in certain American private labs and elsewhere.
+This thyroid testing method is still used today; e.g. in certain American private labs and elsewhere.
 However, it is not based on sound principles and does not work properly, especially for people with extreme differences in TBG from the average.
 Even the pregnant woman’s results are compromised.

 In the remainder of the 1960s, commercial firms were set up to provide readymade tests for the clinical chemistry labs to use.